timdawes/PaediatricPH/README.md

 Note: original data is not available due to privacy reasons.
 Code is provided to demonstrate analysis methods solely.

 For more details please contact Tim Dawes at Timothy.Dawes [at] gosh.nhs.uk

+## powercalculation.R
+Code to calculate necessary sample size to achieve 90% power, alpha = 0.05 based on effect size from Taylor et al, Risk of cardiac catheterization under anaesthesia in children with pulmonary hypertension.
+BJA, 2007.